opendocsg/slw-judgments-backfill/2017_SGCA_70/report.md

 **The decision below**

-13     The matter was heard before a Judicial Commissioner (“the Judge”) who dealt with various issues in her judgment (which can be found at _CIFG Special Assets Capital I Ltd v Polimet Pte Ltd and others (Chris Chia Woon Liat and another, third parties)_ [2017] SGHC 22) but what is material for present purposes is the construction she placed on cl 12.1 of the CBSAs (which is the indemnity clause) and in particular, whether on its true construction it had the effect of enabling CIFG to claim the entirety of its losses arising from Polimet’s default against each of the Initial Shareholders on a joint and several basis.
+13     The matter was heard before a Judicial Commissioner (“the Judge”) who dealt with various issues in her judgment (which can be found at _CIFG Special Assets Capital I Ltd v Polimet Pte Ltd and others (Chris Chia Woon Liat and another, third parties)_ <span class="citation">[2017] SGHC 22</span>) but what is material for present purposes is the construction she placed on cl 12.1 of the CBSAs (which is the indemnity clause) and in particular, whether on its true construction it had the effect of enabling CIFG to claim the entirety of its losses arising from Polimet’s default against each of the Initial Shareholders on a joint and several basis.

 14     The Judge found that the clause was not so wide and for the reasons which follow, we agree with her though we differ somewhat in our reasoning and also in the construction we place on that provision.
 In relation to cl 12.1, the Judge first found that it appeared to be an unlimited and general indemnity which, on its face, would cover Polimet’s default (at [79]).
 But the Judge found it odd that there was no reference to the possibility of Polimet’s default in cl 12.1, especially since Polimet was one of the indemnifiers under cl 12.1 and its default would have been the most important category of potential breach (at [84]).
 The Judge further noted that there were other clauses on repayment – in particular cl 11 which sets out the procedure on an event of default – and which specifically confined the class of persons who would be liable and the documents under which they would be liable in such circumstances (at [85]).
 These were inconsistent with placing such a wide construction on cl 12.1.
 She therefore found that there was at least ambiguity on the face of the provision (at [87]).